When healthy eating shows: What to eat for beautiful skin

 By Erin Davis

 Who wants to admit to the old adage of having “egg on your face?”
 Eating an egg, however, happens to be perfectly good for your face.
+So too are honey face masks.
 Very egg-citing, isn’t it?
 In addition to the emergence of egg puns, new studies bring to light the effects that digestible food has on lighting up your face.
 Who needs a chemical peal when a carotenoid-containing fruit, vegetable or salmon serving can add color and luster to the condition of your skin?

 Paranoid about carotenoids?
 Although some individuals may fear an Oompa Loompa type hue from too many carotenoids, it would take a hefty consumption — and even then it isn’t harmful.
 A recent study revealed that consuming two to three portions of fruits and vegetables (usually about a ½ cup per serving) over a six-week period enhanced the appearance of skin in study participants.
 For a healthy non-Oompa-Loompa tan-like glow, up your intake of carotenoid-rich foods, such as tomatoes, Brussels sprouts, spinach, kale, oranges and mangos, among others.